AdvancedServicesEngineeringTUWien2017/log-based-recommender/README.md

 Log-based ecommerce recommendation system
 ===================

+The full documentation can be found in documentation/demo-documentation.pdf.

 The project can be run in docker.
 However, the docker machine needs to run on specific IP: http://192.168.99.100

 The system consists of 5 instances: